Jagdish Sheth

 Jagdish N. Sheth (born 1938) is the Charles H. Kellstadt Professor of Marketing at the Goizueta Business School of Emory University.
 He was a prominent member of the core team during the initial years of the Indian Institute of Management Calcutta, the first Indian Institute of Management.
-Prof. Sheth was awarded by Padma Bhushan 2020 for his work in literature & education in United States.
+Professor Sheth was awarded by the Padma Bhushan award in 2020 for his work in literature and education in the United States.